collinturbert/Crime_Dashboard/README.md

 # Crime Dashboard

 The purpose of this project was to get more comfortable using PostgreSQL and additional practice with Power BI.
+It also implements several machine learning algorithms for data exploration and diagnostic analytics.
 It calls the FBI API and gathers data about crimes in Colorado for use in a Power BI dashboard.

 Tools
  1. PostgreSQL